 Research into the Best Treatment for Low Back Pain

 The Annals of Internal Medicine published a study investigating massage therapy compared to medical care for chronic back Pain.
 Low back pain can affect up to 80% of the population.
 When a doctor treats low back pain, the main goal is to decrease the pain and help the individual return to their usual activities.
 Those with low back pain may be confused by the different treatments that are offered by different medical specialist.
 Doctors of chiropractic, medical doctors, physical therapist, and massage therapists have different tools to address back pain.
+In the past, I have had friends that have suffered greatly from back pains and they all went down different routes to get them fixed.
+You could tell the effectiveness of the treatments as one was cured quickly by a physiotherapist in Dublin while another took months and months to get better after going for bad massage therapy.

 Usual Medical Care for Back Pain